adithyakpb/merit-tw-bot-dashboard/README.md

 ## Overview

-This project creates a monitoring dashboard for MongoDB logs, specifically designed for chat applications.
+This project creates a monitoring dashboard for MongoDB logs specifically designed for chat applications.
 It connects to a MongoDB database, extracts log data, calculates various metrics, and generates an interactive HTML dashboard with visualizations.
 It also provides AI-powered insights using the GeminiClient.

+## New Features

+- **Drag-and-Drop Interface**: Rearrange charts to customize your dashboard layout
+- **Device Metrics Toggle**: Show/hide browser and OS distribution charts
+- **Enhanced Time Display**: Improved time axis with better date/time formatting
+- **Model-Specific Metrics**: New charts for tokens per model and model usage over time
+- **Responsive Design**: Works on desktop and mobile devices

+## Dashboard Options

 The project offers two dashboard options:
 1. **Static Dashboard**: Generates a one-time HTML dashboard